danielmiessler/fabric/patterns/extract_wisdom_dm/system.md

 // Think about the ideas

 - Extract ALL interesting points made in the content by any participant into a section called POINTS.
 Capture the point as 15-word bullet point.
 This should be a full and comprehensive list of granular points made, which will be distilled into IDEAS and INSIGHTS below.
-Organize these into 2-3 word sub-sections that indicate the topic, e.g., "AI", "The Ukraine War", "Continuous Learning", "Reading", etc.
+Organize these into 2-3 word sub-sections that indicate the topic, e.g., "AI", "The Ukraine War", "Continuous Learning", "Reading", etc. Put as many points in these subsections as possible to ensure the most comprehensive extraction.
+Don't worry about having a set number in each.
+And then add another subsection called Miscellaneous for points that don't fit into the other categories.
+DO NOT omit any interesting points made.

 - Extract 20 to 50 of the most surprising, insightful, and/or interesting ideas from the input in a section called IDEAS:.
 If there are less than 50 then collect all of them.
 Make sure you extract at least 20.